kluu1988/OpenUO/README.md

 Features added through custom packets **must** be enabled or disabled through a handshake with the server.

 PRs will only be accepted if they come along with a PR on one of the accepted emulators.
 The emulator side PR must include basic functionality to operator your new feature.
-It will not require your full implementation as there is a reasonable expection that server side code is private.
+It will not require your full implementation as there is a reasonable expectation that server side code is private.

 The client is currently under heavy development but is functional.
 The code is based on the [FNA-XNA](https://fna-xna.github.io/) framework.
 C# is chosen because there is a large community of developers working on Ultima Online server emulators in C#, because FNA-XNA exists and seems reasonably suitable for creating this type of game.